This was a 12 span single track girder viaduct over the River Nethan. Known as 'The Big Brig'.

 It was originally a 6 timber arch viaduct, signs of the timber arches are betrayed by the two notches on either side of the piers.

 Wear and tear was obvious by 1862 and the viaduct was rebuilt and modified into a girder viaduct.
 The railway line was chiefly a coal conveyor at this time, it was 1866 before it opened to passengers.
-Additional metalwork piers were added between the stone piers.
+For the rebuilding additional metalwork piers were added between the stone piers.
+The track height was raised 9.5ft which eased the approach from either side.
+A 20mph speed restriction applied over the structure.

 The metalwork and girders have been removed but the stone piers remain standing.